The Traveling Observer Model: Multi-task Learning Through Spatial Variable Embeddings: Experiments

 \subsection{Exploiting regularities across disjoint tasks}

 This section considers two synthetic multi-task problems that contain underlying regularities across tasks.
 These regularities are not known to the model a priori; it can only exploit them via its VEs.
 The first problem evaluates TOM in a regression setting where input and output variables are drawn from the same continuous space; the second problem evaluates TOM in a classification setting.
+For classification tasks, each class defines a distinct output variable.

 \emph{Transposed Gaussian Process.} In the first problem, the universe is defined by a Gaussian process (GP).
 The GP is 1D, is zero-mean, and has an RBF kernel with length-scale 1.
 One task is generated for each (\# inputs, \# outputs) pair in $\{1, \dots, 10\} \times \{1, \dots, 10\}$, for a total of 100 tasks.
 The ``true'' location of each variable lies in the single dimension of the GP, and is sampled uniformly from $[0, 5]$.
 Samples for the task are generated by sampling from the GP, and measuring the value at each variable location.
-Each task contains 10 training samples, 10 validation samples, and 100 test samples.
+The dataset for each task contains 10 training samples, 10 validation samples, and 100 test samples.
 Samples are generated independently for each task.
 The goal is to minimize MSE of the outputs.
-Figure~\ref{fig:tom_diagram}(a) gives two examples of tasks drawn from this universe.
+Figure~\ref{fig:tgp} gives two examples of tasks drawn from this universe.
 This testbed is ideal for TOM, because, by the definition of the GP, it explicitly captures the idea that variables whose VEs are nearby are closely related, and every variable has some effect on all others.